e-kwsm/ompi/contrib/doc-ft-components/DEVEL.FT-REQUIREMENTS.md

 updates from the network receiving message fragments, or RDMA updates.

-Instead, the cleanup of such requests must wait that they complete in error (as they will, due to the mechanism discussed in the above paragrah).
+Instead, the cleanup of such requests must wait that they complete in error (as they will, due to the mechanism discussed in the above paragraph).
 Note that only process failure errors are guaranteed to complete in error.
 Other types of errors may deadlock if the request is waited.
 An example of the appropriate cleanup of fault-interrupted requests is found in `coll_base_util.c`